neufieldrobotics/spinnaker_sdk_camera_driver/README.md

 * ~utstamps (bool, default:false)
   Flag whether each image should have Unique timestamps vs the master cams time stamp for all
 * ~max_rate_save (bool, default: false)
   Flag for max rate mode which is when the master triggers the slaves and saves images at maximum rate possible.
-This is the multithreaded mode"
+This is the multithreaded mode

 ### System configuration parameters
 * ~cam_ids (yaml sequence or array)